If you would like to receive email updates when biological assessment guidance is added or updated, please sign up for

 The biological assessment template (*see below for instructions on removing hidden text) should be used for projects that result in a not likely to adversely affect (NLTAA) and/or likely to adversely affect (LTAA) determination.
 The BA template should be used in conjunction with the BA Review Checklist (doc 44 kb) to guide the level of detail and content for each section of the BA.

-To remove or display hidden text when viewing the no effect assessment template and the biological assessment template, click on the large word button on the top left side of the word document.
-Scroll down to the bottom and click on the word options button.
-When the word options screen comes up, click on the display button on the left.
+To remove or display hidden text when viewing the no effect assessment template and the biological assessment template, click on File on the top left side of the word document.
+Scroll down to the bottom and click on the Options button.
+When the word options screen comes up, click on the Display button on the left.
 In this screen it is possible to either check or uncheck the display or print hidden text boxes.

 Underwater Noise Monitoring Plan Template - August 2013

 If a project involves impact pile driving where sound pressures generated may be above the disturbance thresholds for aquatic listed species (through in-water transmission) noise monitoring may be required.
 The Underwater Noise Monitoring Plan template (doc 319 kb) contains the standard monitoring protocol required for WSDOT projects.
 The Underwater Noise Monitoring Plan template should be filled in with project specific information and then included in the BA as an appendix.
 This template will apply to all new projects beginning 60 days after the date of the FHWG cover letter (98 kb).
 Check this webpage for the most current version of the template prior to using the plan.